alacritty/alacritty/README.md

 ## About

 Alacritty is a terminal emulator with a strong focus on simplicity and performance.
-Bloated features are avoided, and the features we do include are carefully considered.
-This means you won't find things like tabs or splits (which are best left to a window manager or [terminal multiplexer][tmux]) nor niceties like a GUI config editor.
-We also strive to keep alacritty faster than any other terminal available.
-Performance matters!
+Bloated features are avoided, and the included features are carefully considered.
+With such a strong focus on performance, you can expect Alacritty to be blazing fast, always.
+Alacritty should also "just work" by making sane choices in defaults, but allowing [configuration](#configuration) of many aspects of the terminal.

 The software is considered to be at a **beta** level of readiness -- there are a few missing features and bugs to be fixed, but it is already used by many as